-Not all dogs are comfortable wearing boots, but paw protection is still important for keeping paws warm.
-The most often used type of paw protection is paw wax or paw balm.
-Musher’s Secret is our favorite brand and one used frequently by musher’s on their sled dogs.
+Not all dogs are comfortable wearing boots, but paw protection is still important for keeping paws (and subsequently the whole body) warm.
+Next to booties, the second most often used type of paw protection is paw wax.
+For example, Musher’s Secret is our favorite brand and one that is used frequently by mushers on their sled dogs.

 13. Warming Dog Harnesses

 Warming harnesses are a newer product on the market.
 These harnesses fit like any other harness but they have a pocket on the underside that holds a reheatable pad.
 The pad is heated in the microwave and slips into the harness, providing warmth against the chest.